kindista/kindista/src/markdown/about.md

 As a non-profit organization, Kindista cannot "sell out" or become a publicly-traded corporation.
-As long we are able to sustain the organiation, CommonGoods will continue to serve its mission.
+As long we are able to sustain the organization, CommonGoods will continue to serve its mission.

 ### Will Kindista ever sell advertising?